alxers/book_of_proof/11_chapter.md

 Suppose x - y in Z and y - z in Z, then
 x - y = a, y - z = b for some a, b in Z,
 x - b - z = a, x - z = a + b, a + b in Z.

+.14.
+Suppose R is a symmetric and transitive relation on a set A, and there is an element a in A for which aRx for every x in A. Prove that R is reflexive.